statmike/Resampling-Methods-in-SAS-Viya/readme.md

 ---
 ### resample.bootstrap action
-Creates a table of identically sized bootstrap resamples from table <intable> and stores them in a table named <intable>_bs.
-Runs the addRowID action on the <intable>.
+Creates a table of identically sized bootstrap resamples from table `<intable>` and stores them in a table named `<intable>_bs`.
+Runs the addRowID action on the `<intable>`.
 Columns that describe the link between the bootstrap resamples and the original sample are:
 * bsID - is the naturally numbered (1, 2, ..., b) identifier of a resample
 * bs_rowID - is the naturally numbered (1, 2, ..., n) row identifier within the value of bsID
-* rowID - is the naturally numbered (1, 2, ..., n) row identifier for the sampled row in <intable>
+* rowID - is the naturally numbered (1, 2, ..., n) row identifier for the sampled row in `<intable>`
 * bag - is 1 for resampled rows, 0 for rowID values not resampled within the bsID (will have missing for bs_rowID)

 ```